-Pricing is quite a bit higher than it used to be for the Vitara, sitting primarily in the £22,000-£27,000 bracket.
-That's partly because going forward, Suzuki doesn't plan to offer smaller, more affordable engines than this 1.4 Boosterjet Hybrid unit in our market.
+Pricing is quite a bit higher than it used to be for the Vitara, sitting in the £24,000-£30,000 bracket.
+That's partly because going forward, Suzuki doesn't plan to offer smaller, more affordable engines than this 1.4 Boosterjet mild hybrid unit in our market.
 Partly it's also because the car these days features a higher standard of spec (Adaptive Cruise Control on all models for instance).
-And partly it's reflective of the cost of the extra mild hybrid technology.
-At the time of this test, Suzuki was offering a £3,000 price reduction, bringing the starting price down to just over £19,000.
-There's an automatic gearbox option costing £1,350.
+And partly it's reflective of the cost of the extra forms of hybrid technology.